robbyki/robbyki/README.md

   - finding the time to read more fiction
   - finding excuses to use my hand tools to build and fix things (or maybe break things in order to put them back together again)
   - writing optimal algorithms and data structures for solving problems
-  - scala and functional programming
+  - learning to write elegant and idiomatic solutions in scala and functional programming
   - being mesmerized when I come across beautifully constructed composable programs based on zio

 ## My Current Favorite Tools and Add-ons: